dvorakroth/hebrew-demystifier/README.md

 hebrew-demystifier
 ==================

-A small commandline program to ungarble "gibberish" Hebrew characters. (åäøé ãâîà)
+A small commandline program to demystify "gibberish" Hebrew characters. (åäøé ãâîà)

 License: WTFPLv2, see COPYING for the full license text.